saregbesola/PowerShell/README.md

 Password - Password of the account used for authentication.

 FieName - Optional: specify a filename for a word document to convert.
-If you do not use FileName parameter all word documents in the library will be converted.
+If you do not use FileName parameter modern pages will be created for all word documents (docx) in the library.

 # Example
   To convert a single word document: ConvertWordDocumentToModernPage -SiteUrl "https://domain.sharepoint.com/sites/dev" -TargetLibrary "SourceLibrary" -UserName "UserName@domain.com" -Password "UserPassword" -FileName "ConvertWord.docx"